Parents/Caregivers of Children with ADHD-Cole Harbour/Dartmouth/Eastern Passage Group

 When: Third Thursday of the Month (except July, August & December)

-Whom: for anyone with a child with ADHD (does not have to be diagnosed) or someone working with children.
+Whom: for anyone with a child with ADHD less than 12 years old (does not have to be diagnosed) or someone working with children.

 We gratefully accept donations.
 Excalibur ADHD Association is a charitable organization registered with Revenue Canada.